C5247714/tutorials/tutorials/images/image_test.md

 ### Time to Complete
-**20 minutes** dsfdsfsdfsd sfsdfsdfsdfsdfsdfss dsadfds asfdasdsa asdsaddsadsadddd
+**20 minutes** dsfdsfsdfsd sfsdfsdfsdfsdfsdfss dsadfds asfdasddddsa asdsaddsadsadddd

 ### Host Configuration
 Access your HANA instance that was created in ["How to create an SAP HANA Developer Edition in the Cloud"](http://go.sap.com/developer/tutorials/hana-setup-cloud.html).